BPSB/combine-p-values-discrete/docs/index.rst

 (If you would consider both directions of trend a finding, the combination needs to be two-sided, not the subtests.)

 If the *p* value of such a subtest is small, the sub-dataset exhibits the trend you hypothesised.
-Conversely, if the complement *q ≈ 1−p* of a subtest is small, the sub-dataset exhibits a trend opposite to what you hypothesised – with a *p* value *q*.
+Conversely, if the complement :math:`q ≈ 1-p` of a subtest is small, the sub-dataset exhibits a trend opposite to what you hypothesised – with a *p* value *q*.
 (See `complements` on how *q* is defined for the purposes of this module.)
 I think that the combined *p* values should reflect this, i.e., the complement *q* should indicate the significance of the opposite one-sided hypothesis (not the null hypothesis) just like the *p* value indicates the significance of the null hypothesis.